Advanced NeuroStar TMS Offers Long-Lasting Remission from Depression

 TMS therapy is more than just hope for long-term relief and remission from depression.
 While antidepressants are still used as the first line of treatment for depression, they often lose their effectiveness over time.
 Additionally, with each new trial of an antidepressant medications, the rate of efficacy significantly drops.
 In fact, the StarD* study indicates that by the time a patient tries their 4th antidepressant, the rate of efficacy drops to a stunning 6.9%.

-TMS offers an alternative, complimentary, and more holistic approach to healing – treating depression at its source.
+Repetitive Transcranial Magnetic Stimulation (rTMS) offers an alternative, complementary, and more holistic approach to healing – treating depression at its source.
 While TMS does not provide a permanent cure, an average length of remission is up to one year, and many patients have sustained greater than 50% improvement in symptoms for well beyond a year.

 What Makes TMS Different Than Medications?